scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 Our ONNX pipeline should, given an example instance described by an input vector of length 3 (`yard,area,rooms`):

 1. [pre-processing] Standardize the input by substracting the mean (as observed in the training set) and dividing by the standard deviation.
-2. [inference] Predict the houst price of the example instance on the log scale (using the coefficients from the trained `sklearn` model).
+2. [inference] Predict the house price of the example instance on the log scale (using the coefficients from the trained `sklearn` model above).
 3. [post-processing] Transform the price back to the original scale and check wether a) the house is affordable, and b) whether it has a yard.

 To be more precise, and introduce the ONNX operators used, we will be generating the following pipeline: